Updated June 2017

 Surprised?
 Well, maybe it’s because the long haul tag carries with it a sense of “extra”.
 Sure it’s extra long, extra excruciating and it’s almost impossible to sleep sitting up, but in terms of what to wear, it’s not terribly different to any other plane trip.

 For any flight, what I wear is usually a combination of what suits the artic conditions in the plane and my eventual destination.
-I generally try to ignore the temperature of my origins as much as possible, putting up with the temporary discomfort.
+I generally try to ignore the temperature of my origins as much as possible, putting up with the temporary discomfort if possible.
 If you have similar temperatures in both places, that makes things easier again.

 While I dress primarily for comfort, it’s also nice to look good as well as feel good.
 To achieve this, I usually go for:

 – A soft pant of some description – I can’t wear rigid jeans for long periods or anything that gathers or presses on my waist.
 A soft pant with a fold over top or a gently elasticised waist or a jegging is a great option.

 – Another option is a comfortable pair of leggings and a loose dress.
 As you can see above, I often go for a loose cotton dress or stretchy jersey option for flights.
 I usually stowe a pair of leggings in my hand bag or luggage to wear on the plane in case I’m cold.
 Sometimes I also wear a long sleeved top underneath for the plane and ditch the top and leggings just before we land if we are going to hit a wall of heat as soon as we disembark, such as in Fiji or Bali;

 – Layers – as I’ve mentioned above, layering tops is a great way to ensure you are warm enough on the flight but not boiling hot when you step off the plane;

-– Wear dark colours – a flight is not the time to give that white shirt or white jeans an outing.
+– Wear dark colours or prints – a flight is not the time to give that white shirt or white jeans an outing.
 Think dark colours and prints that will hide spills, sweat and general plane debris;